tompreston/notes/notes/network.md

     $ host HOSTNAME DNS-IP

 ifup/ifdown will reassociate using dhclient

+# Traceroute
+We can use traceroute follow hops to a given IP.

+    traceroute 10.35.7.2

 # Forward IP traffic through device (eg. network - raspberry pi - devkit)